My goal is to write articles that go against the flow to pique discussion, offer a different perspective and connect

 It has been made known that Municipal Well 5 did not have a continuous chlorine dosage or turbidity monitoring system; therefore, two possible preventative systems did not alarm for an appropriate action of whether to increase the chlorine dosage to kill the pathogens or make a decision to send out a boil water advisory.
 Unfortunately, in Walkerton's case, the boil water advisory was not initiated until many days after the contamination entered the distribution system.

 Having code of conduct and safety principles are important and crucial for assuring safe, potable water.
 Learning from past experiences and dealing with the greater risks first to the lesser last would be a more rational method in risk protection.
-A preventative approach, instead of a reactive one with some foresight would have been ideal way of preventing the tragedy in Walkerton.
+A preventative approach, instead of a reactive one with some foresight, would have been the ideal way of preventing the tragedy in Walkerton.
 An example of foresight would be to implement environmental protection over the regional watersheds to protect the sources of drinking water.
 If the watersheds are not protected, then the water treatment processes become stressed due to extreme unforeseen conditions put on it.

 Well 5 and the Shallow Aquifer